TharinduWijayarathna/POSByVintorr/README.md

-# SparkPOS
+# POSByVintorr

-SparkPOS is a powerful and user-friendly POS and invoicing system built with Laravel Inertia and Vue.js.
+POSByVintorr is a powerful and user-friendly POS and invoicing system built with Laravel Inertia and Vue.js.
 This system is designed to simplify point-of-sale operations and invoicing for businesses.

 ## Features